nasa/harmony-browse-image-generator/README.md

 If no color information can be found, grayscale is used.

+Multi-banded data with between two and four bands is treated as RGB(A).
+If an RGBA raster is used as an input but the format is `image/jpeg`, then only the first three bands are used.

+Input data with more than 4 bands, such as high-dimensional inputs, are split into a separate browse image per-band and given the zero-indexed `zNN` suffix.
+For example if the output is also tiled, (see previous section) the filename might look like `VCF5KYR_1991001_001_2018224205008.z05.r01c02.png`, where `z05` is the sixth band, row 01 column 02.

 ### Defaults

 HyBIG tries to provide GIBS-appropriate default values for the browse image